 Obviously buying a Booster Box is a good idea if you look back one day and it doubled or tripled in price!
 But you won’t know that for sure when you buy it so make sure you’re buying the box for the right reasons mentioned above.

-Should You Buy Magic Booster Boxes By The Case Instead?
+Should You Buy Booster Boxes By The Case Instead?

 Sometimes it’s worth it to buy Magic Booster Boxes by the case instead of individually.
 Many times the box price can come down dramatically the more you buy.
 So in those cases it might be a good idea to purchase by the case.